hopg/Minesweeper/README.md

 - Invalid position choices will notify the player
 - Entering no position will result in a message informing the player
 - If a flag is on a tile and a flag placed on the same tile, this will remove the flag
+- Can reveal a tile with a flag without having to remove the flag
 - Flags cannot be placed on tiles that are revealed as they cannot be mines
 - No flags are placed if chosen outside the grid area
 - Invalid flag positions will notify the player